SmokeShine/Multi-threaded-GetFile-Serve/Readme.md

 of your code you want us to grade; **we do not use this feature**.
 We always grade your last submission prior to the deadline.
-This is due to the nature of our assignments, which can have race conditions; allowing you to run the same code 10 times and pick the one one that worked is antithetical to our learning objectives.
+This is due to the nature of our assignments, which can have race conditions; allowing you to run the same code 10 times and pick the one that worked is antithetical to our learning objectives.
 Thus, we use your last submission.
 Plan accordingly.

 ## README